 Access is granted via a number of other channels including Priority Pass, DragonPass, Diners Club, ABN AMRO MeesPierson Private banking client and various travel agents.

 Business class and elite passengers from the following airlines get access to the Aspire lounge Schiphol: Aer Lingus, Aeroflot, Air Astana, Air Baltic, Air Lituanica, Air Malta, Air Serbia, American Airlines, Arke, Bulgaria Air, Croatia Airlines, Egyptair, El Al, Emirates, Estonian Air, Etihad, EVA Air, Finnair, Flybe, Garuda, Icelandair, Iran Air, Malaysia Airlines, Qatar Airways, Royal Air Maroc, Royal Jordanian, Singapore Airlines, Surinam Airways, Turkish Airlines, Ukraine International, United Airlines.

-Note that the Aspire Lounge 41 is used by Star Alliance airlines for non-Schengen departures.
-Singapore Airlines (which used to have its own lounge at Schiphol) even has a dedicated section of Lounge 41 for its premium passengers.
+Note that the Aspire Lounge 41 is normally used by Star Alliance airlines for non-Schengen departures (when open).

 Royal Dutch Airlines KLM has 2 flagship lounges at Schiphol – for Schengen departures (Lounge 25, upper level) and non-Schengen (Intercontinental Lounge 52, upper level near the F pier).